 - Snoqualmie Pass: You have two options for sledding and tubing at the pass.
 There’s the groomed sledding hill at The Summit, which sells tickets for two-hour intervals; The Summit provides the tubes, so you just need to show up with warm clothing and a good attitude.Your other option is the Hyak Sno-Park, which grooms its slopes daily.
 Just like at the region’s other Sno-Parks, you’ll have to pay to play; Hyak requires either a “Seasonal Sno-Park permit with the special grooming sticker, or a day pass in conjunction with a Discover Pass.”

 - Mountain Loop Highway: With no fee payment beyond the Northwest Forest Pass, this is a fun place to play.
 Head to the closed access road to Mount Pilchuck, or the end of the plowed road at Deer Creek Road (milepost 23 on the highway).
-A reporter accounts her day at the pass.

 - Suncadia Tubing Hill: When the tubing hill at The Summit at Snoqualmie fills up, keep driving east to Suncadia Resort.
 The resort’s tubing hill, complete with a rope tow, is open to the public for a $20 per rider fee, which gets you three hours on the hill.
 You can combine a trip here with the resort’s other activities, like ice skating and cross-country skiing.

 - Hurricane Ridge: Though a bit further of a drive, Olympic National Park offers sledding and tubing at its Hurricane Ridge Winter Sports Area tubing park.
 There’s a fee to play: $10 for a one-hour session, which includes your tube.
 Kids ages eight and under can sled and tube for free at a small hill by the visitor center.
 In this case, you’ll have to bring a sled or tube for them to use; sleds with runners are not allowed.